TudorMinut/bank-loan-lakehouse-analytics/README.md

 * Which customer segments are most valuable for future campaigns?
 * What are the main KPIs of the customer base?

-*Example: taking the data from the Silver Layer and transforming it in a column determing how digital engaged is a client with the products of the bank:*
 ```
-python
 digital_df = (
     silver_df
     .withColumn(